 Printmaking: Collagraphs/Collage Blocks

-A Collagraph print is a collage printmaking technique and is a form of Intaglio printing.
+A Collagraph print is created using a collage printmaking technique.

-The plate can be made from wood plates or cardboard plates that you build up using different materials.
+The plate can be made from wood or cardboard and is built up using different materials.

 Collagraph Texture Samples